AFRICAN ELECTIONS DATABASE

 1998-1999 Transitional Government

-Political Parties: AC - Action Congress, AD - Alliance for Democracy (center-left), ADC - African Democratic Congress, AG - Action Group, ALP - African Liberation Party, ANPP - All Nigeria People’s Party (conservative), APGA - All Progressives Grand Alliance, APLP - All Peoples Liberation Party, APP - All People’s Party (center-right), APS - African Political System, ARP - African Renaissance Party, BNPP - Better Nigeria Progressive Party, CPP - Citizens Popular Party, DA - Democratic Alternative, DP - Dynamic Party, DPP - Democratic People's Party, FRESH - Fresh Democratic Party, GNPP - Greater Nigerian People’s Party, HDP - Hope Democratic Party, IU - Igala Union, ITU - Igbira Tribal Union, JP - Justice Party, KPP - Kano People’s Party, LDPN - Liberal Democratic Party of Nigeria, LSUF - Lagos State United Front, MGA - Mabolaje Grand Alliance, MDF - Midwest Democratic Front, MDJ - Movement for Democracy and Justice, MMN - Masses Movement of Nigeria, NAC - National Action Council, NAP - Nigeria Advance Party, NCNC - National Council of Nigeria and the Cameroons/National Council of Nigerian Citizens, NCP - National Conscience Party, ND - New Democrats, NDC - Niger Delta Congress, NDP - National Democratic Party, NEPU - Northern Elements Progressive Union, NMDC - National Majority Democratic Party, NNDP - Nigerian National Democratic Party, NNPP - New Nigeria Peoples Party, NPC - Nigeria People's Congress, NPC - Northern People's Congress, NPF - Northern Progressive Front, NPN - National Party of Nigeria, NPP - Nigerian People’s Party, NRC - National Republican Convention, NUP - National Unity Party, PAC - Progressive Action Congress, PDP - People’s Democratic Party (center-left), PMP - Peoples Mandate Party, PPA - Progressive People's Alliance, PRP - People’s Redemption Party, PSD - Party for Social Democracy, RP - Republican Party, RPN - Republican Party of Nigeria, SDP - Social Democratic Party, UMBC - United Middle-Belt Congress, UNPP - United Nigeria People's Party, UPN - Unity Party of Nigeria, ZCP - Zamfara Commoners Party
+Political Parties: AC - Action Congress, ACN - Action Congress of Nigeria, AD - Alliance for Democracy (center-left), ADC - African Democratic Congress, AG - Action Group, ALP - African Liberation Party, ANPP - All Nigeria People's Party (conservative), APGA - All Progressives Grand Alliance, APLP - All Peoples Liberation Party, APP - All People's Party (center-right), APS - African Political System, ARP - African Renaissance Party, BNPP - Better Nigeria Progressive Party, CNC - Congress for National Consensus, CPC - Congress for Progressive Change, CPP - Citizens Popular Party, DA - Democratic Alternative, DP - Dynamic Party, DPN - Democratic Party of Nigeria, DPP - Democratic People's Party, FRESH - Fresh Democratic Party, GDM - Grassroots Democratic Movement, GNPP - Greater Nigerian People's Party, HDP - Hope Democratic Party, IU - Igala Union, ITU - Igbira Tribal Union, JP - Justice Party, KPP - Kano People's Party, LDPN - Liberal Democratic Party of Nigeria, LSUF - Lagos State United Front, MGA - Mabolaje Grand Alliance, MDF - Midwest Democratic Front, MDJ - Movement for Democracy and Justice, MMN - Masses Movement of Nigeria, MPPP - Mega Progressive People's Party, NAC - National Action Council, NAP - Nigeria Advance Party, NCNC - National Council of Nigeria and the Cameroons/National Council of Nigerian Citizens, NCP - National Conscience Party, NCPN - National Centre Party of Nigeria, ND - New Democrats, NDC - Niger Delta Congress, NDP - National Democratic Party, NEPU - Northern Elements Progressive Union, NMDP - National Majority Democratic Party, NNDP - Nigerian National Democratic Party, NNPP - New Nigeria Peoples Party, NPC - Nigeria People's Congress, NPC - Northern People's Congress, NPF - Northern Progressive Front, NPN - National Party of Nigeria, NPP - Nigerian People's Party, NRC - National Republican Convention, NTP - National Transformation Party, NUP - National Unity Party, PAC - Progressive Action Congress, PDC - People for Democratic Change, PDP - People's Democratic Party (center-left), PMP - People's Mandate Party, PPA - Progressive People's Alliance, PPP - People's Progressive Party, PRP - People's Redemption Party, PSD - Party for Social Democracy, RP - Republican Party, RPN - Republican Party of Nigeria, SDMP - Social Democratic Mega Party, SDP - Social Democratic Party, UMBC - United Middle-Belt Congress, UNCP - United Nigeria Congress Party, UNPD - United National Party for Development, UNPP - United Nigeria People's Party, UPN - Unity Party of Nigeria, ZCP - Zamfara Commoners Party.

-Coalitions: Northern People's Congress-led Coalition [Formed soon after the 1959 House of Representatives Election] Member Parties include the Northern People’s Congress (NPC), Igala Union (IU), Igbira Tribal Union (ITU), Niger Delta Congress (NDC), and Mabolaje Grand Alliance (MAG); National Council of Nigeria & the Cameroons-led Coalition [Formed soon after the 1959 House of Representatives Election] Two party coalition consisting of the National Council of Nigeria and the Cameroons (NCNC) and the Northern Elements Progressive Union (NEPU); Nigerian National Alliance (NNA) [Contested the 1964 House of Representatives Election] Member Parties include the Northern People’s Congress (NPC), Nigerian National Democratic Party (NNDP), Midwest Democratic Front (MDF), Dynamic Party (DP), Niger Delta Congress (NDC), Lagos State United Front (LSUF), and Republican Party (RP); United Progressive Grand Alliance (UPGA) [Contested the 1964 House of Representatives Election] Member Parties include the National Council of Nigerian Citizens (NCNC), Action Group (AG), Northern Progressive Front (NPF), Kano People’s Party (KPP), Northern Element Progressive Union (NEPU), United Middle-Belt Congress (UMBC), and Zamfara Commoners Party (ZCP); Alliance for Democracy-All People’s Party (AD-APP) [Contested the 1999 Presidential Election]
+Coalitions: National Council of Nigeria and the Cameroons-Northern Elements Progressive Union (NCNC-NEPU) [Contested the 1959 House of Representatives Election]; Nigerian National Alliance (NNA) [Contested the 1964 House of Representatives Election] Member Parties include the Northern People's Congress (NPC), Nigerian National Democratic Party (NNDP), Midwest Democratic Front (MDF), Dynamic Party (DP), Niger Delta Congress (NDC), Lagos State United Front (LSUF), and Republican Party (RP); United Progressive Grand Alliance (UPGA) [Contested the 1964 House of Representatives Election] Member Parties include the National Council of Nigerian Citizens (NCNC), Action Group (AG), Northern Progressive Front (NPF), Kano People's Party (KPP), Northern Element Progressive Union (NEPU), United Middle-Belt Congress (UMBC), and Zamfara Commoners Party (ZCP); Alliance for Democracy-All People's Party (AD-APP) [Contested the 1999 Presidential Election]

 Election Results